-- our King.
+- 2. As we blast the shofar, we coronate God as our King.
 What does it mean to you to recognize God as the King over your life? - 3.
 What goals have you set for your life?
 For this year?
 Now is the time to check and see where you are in achieving those goals.
-What changes or adjustments do you need to make in order to still reach your goals? - 4.
-What past sins or mistakes might be holding you back today?
-In a symbolic way, like the casting of bread crumbs into
+What changes or adjustments do you need to make in order to still reach your goals?